-NAEAC has launched 2 biennial awards to celebrate achievement in the development and implementation of the 3Rs.
-Information about the awards is available in the awards terms of reference.
+In July 2018, NAEAC launched 2 biennial awards to celebrate achievement in the development and implementation of the 3Rs.
+Information about the awards is available in the terms of reference.

 - Aotearoa New Zealand 3Rs awards terms of reference [PDF, 115 KB]

-Email your completed application, or questions about the awards, to the NAEAC secretary at email@example.com
+Email your completed application to the NAEAC secretary at email@example.com

 New Zealand 3Rs